Official visual references

 The useful community signal is not that every comment is correct.
 It is the pattern of questions.
 Players compare the game to older first-person fantasy action RPGs, ask how deep the combat is, and want to know whether the systems have enough weight to justify Early Access.

-That demand makes combat, builds, weapons, spells, and PC requirements more useful than generic lore summaries before launch.
+That demand makes combat, builds, weapons, spells, and PC requirements more useful than generic lore summaries before direct verification.

 - Answer buy/wait questions before broad lore.